heavyengineer/drupal-tug/README.md

 when the script runs it will switch to the branch noted in ./env_variables.config ONLY if checking out code from a repo as well.
 If the repo already exists nothing will be changed, so it's possible to rerun the build, without touching the code so you can change branches at will, rerun the build and have a new db on your custom branch.

 ###PHP
-Php configuration by .htaccess is hard to do as the .htaccess is mounted internally in the container, the .htaccess in your docroot on your local machine will have no effect.
-Php Directives are set in the Dockerfile when the container is built.
+Php configuration by .htaccess - change the file in src/docroot/.htaccess - permanent changes can be made to the php.ini file but this is out of scope in this release

 ###Xdebug
 This should just work.
-So in netbeans i configure the remote host and then map the directories so the remote file path /var/www/sites/docroot/index.php should correspond to the local directory drupal-tug/src/docroot/index.php
-Xdebug is setup to accept your ip address as supplied by the browser and route the traffic back to it.
+So in netbeans i configure the host as localhost:8080 Xdebug is setup to accept your ip address as supplied by the browser and route the traffic back to it.
-If the version of Drupal in the apache-server (which is downloaded each time the container is built) doesnt match the version in drupal-tug/src/docroot - then you will have odd symptoms where xdebug appears to be working but gets stuck on empty lines - because the files are mismatched

 #TODO
 1. Varnish server
 2. Solr server configuration
 3. mysql webadmin interface
-4. sites/all/translations needs to be writable by the webserver or download all translations at once
+4. automatically detect and delete a line in a supplied db.sql that creates a db
+5. automate disabling routing for inspecting a compromised code base
 6. behat editor interface
 7. phpunit
 9. Squid server for locally storing container images